 Ew, I Can’t Go In There!

-Is your precious furball eliminating everywhere except her litter box?
-It could mean her litter box needs a thorough cleaning.
+Is your precious furball eliminating everywhere except his or her litter box?
+It could mean his or her litter box needs a thorough cleaning.

 Avoid any issues with cleanliness by removing clumps daily and changing the litter at least twice weekly for non-clumping and monthly for clumping.
 Whenever you change the litter, wash the litter box with soap and water (avoid bleach and ammonia).